sqshq/piggymetrics/README.md

 With Spring Boot, you can easily build Eureka Registry with `spring-cloud-starter-eureka-server` dependency, `@EnableEurekaServer` annotation and simple configuration properties.

-Client support enabled with `@EnableDiscoveryClient` annotation an `bootstrap.yml` with application name:
+Client support enabled with `@EnableDiscoveryClient` annotation a `bootstrap.yml` with application name:
 ``` yml
 spring:
   application: